unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 The Feed encapsulates a stream of Messages for each packet of data received from the underlying request.
 For a Task, it would be each execution of the Task and obtaining the refreshed/up-to-date value, and similarly with Async-Enumerable, it would be each iteration and yielding of a refreshed value, until it's cancelled using the `CancellationToken`.

 A Message provides several metadata types (called axis/axes).
-The most common three are:
+The most common three metadata types are:

 - Data
 This discloses information about the data that was allegedly returned by the request.